 Non-Abbrasavie and Dustless

 Even though shooting dry ice pellets seems severe, it is non-abrasive according to the physics of thermal shock.
-The process removes the coating or contaminant without a trace or a scratch due to the substrate’s contraction and the gas’s expansion as it sublimates.
+The process removes the coating or contaminant completely, leaving no trace or scratch.
+This happens because the substrate contracts while the gas expands as it sublimates.

 On the other hand, Dry ice cleaning machine produces no dust.
 As the popularity of abrasive blasting has grown, removing pollutants from the air has become a desired feature.